 Interest rates are rising… but not at a bank near you

-Unless you’ve been living under a stone for the last year, you’ll have spotted that inflation is at multi-decade highs, and central banks have raised interest rates to try to tame it.
-The European Central Bank’s deposit interest rate right now is 4.0%.
-If you have a variable or tracker mortgage, you’ll have noticed the increased cost.
+In the wake of the Iran war, inflation is on the move again, and central banks are looking to raise interest rates to try to tame it.
+The European Central Bank’s deposit interest rate right now is 2.25%. – If you have a variable or tracker mortgage, you’ll soon notice the increased cost.

 But while banks are often quick to raise lending rates, the interest you’ll receive on a cash deposit is still negligible.
-Despite a nudge from government last summer, the main banks in Ireland still offer no more than 0.25% for a €100,000 demand deposit, for example.
+Despite a nudge from government a couple of years ago, the main banks in Ireland still offer no more than 0.25% for a €100,000 demand deposit, for example.
+(A couple of challengers like Moco are more generous).

-What’s more, the collapse of SV Bank in March last year has made bank depositors aware once more that when you place money on deposit in the bank, you’re lending it to a business.
+But the collapse of SV Bank a couple of years ago reminded bank depositors that when you place money on deposit in the bank, you’re lending it to a business.
 And once the amount you have on deposit exceeds government-backed deposit guarantees, that loan involves some risk.

 Beat the bank